thachck/tube.vim/README.md

 arguments: no
 ```

-Set the currrent working directory in the terminal to the current working directory
-in MacVim.
+Execute a `cd 'current buffer name'` command in the terminal window.

 ### TubeClose